Hour 25: Podcast era (2000-2018)

 The show kept to a weekly schedule through mid-2002, after which the frequency with which new episodes were produced started to decline.
-New episodes were generally heard approximately twice a month through 2004, then roughly once a month in 2005.
-Dedicated author interviews became rare: from 2006-2011, Hour 25 produced between 2 and 6 new episodes each year, usually centred around reports from Loscon, or readings of Christmas and/or Hallowe'en-themed science fiction stories.
+Dedicated author interviews became rare: after 2006, Hour 25 produced between 1 and 6 new episodes each year, usually centered around reports from Loscon, or readings of Christmas and/or Hallowe'en-themed science fiction stories.
 After 2008, episode lengths were consistently kept to under an hour, and Loscon reports were discontinued after 2010.

-The show seemed to have wound down with an episode of Hallowe'en readings broadcast in 2011, but after exactly a one-year absence, Hour 25 returned with another episode of Hallowe'en readings on October 31, 2012.
-In the show's opening segment, show host James explained that Hour 25's dramatically reduced production schedule was due to a number of factors, including medical and financial difficulties.
-However, he also stated that "reports that Hour 25 has ended are most certainly in error."
-An episode of Christmas readings followed on December 25.

-A 92-minute interview with author David Brin (following 20 minutes of Hour-25-news) was recorded in February 2013 and posted in March.
-This was the first episode of Hour 25 since 2010 not to consist of Hallowe'en or Christmas readings.
-2014 brought four episodes, two with non-holiday content (one an interview, one a film festival review), but as of 2015, Hour 25 reverted to two episodes per year, consisting solely of Hallowe'en and Christmas readings.

 Though no official announcement has been made, the show apparently ceased production at the end of 2018.
-The final Hour 25 episode was a series of Christmas readings posted in December 2018.
+The final Hour 25 podcast was a series of Christmas readings posted in December 2018.

 On-air personnel timeline

 Theme song

 The show's opening theme was, for much of its run, "Needles & Bones" from Vangelis's 1975 album Heaven and Hell.
 "Jupiter, the Bringer of Jollity" from Holst's The Planets was also used, as well as Mike Oldfield's Tubular Bells and other mixed material.
 The original opening was created by Joe Adams in 1973, a sound effect collage based on "Dizzy Dizzy" by the Europop group Can.
 Later versions (under Mike Hodel and then Warren James) were created by Burt Handelsman (BHCE).